-The program directors, Margaret Grey (203.737.2420) and Kathleen Knafl (203.785.2399), can be contacted for more information.
+The program director, Margaret Grey (203.785.2393), can be contacted for more information.
 All postdoctoral appointees at Yale University follow the policies of the Provost's Office.
 International appointees must register with the Office of International Students and Scholars upon arrival at Yale.
 If postdoctoral appointees are fully funded by their governments, they are not permitted to earn a supplemental salary from Yale sources.